-Fluorescein sodium responds to electromagnetic radiation and light between the wavelengths of 465- 490 nm and fluoresces, i.e., emits light at wavelengths of 520-530 nm.
+Fluorescein responds to electromagnetic radiation and light between the wavelengths of 465-490 nm and fluoresces, i.e., emits light at wavelengths of 520-530 nm.
 Thus, the hydrocarbon is excited by blue light and emits light that appears yellowish-green.
-Following intravenous injection of fluorescein sodium in an aqueous solution, the unbound fraction of the fluorescein can be excited with a blue light flash from a fundus camera as it circulates through the ocular vasculature, and the yellowish green fluorescence of the dye is captured by the camera.
+Following IV injection of fluorescein in an aqueous solution, the unbound fraction of the fluorescein can be excited with a blue light flash from a fundus camera as it circulates through the ocular vasculature, and the yellowish green fluorescence of the dye is captured by the camera.
 In the fundus, the fluorescence of the dye demarcates the retinal and/or choroidal vasculature under observation, distinguishing it from adjacent areas/structures.

-Within 7 to 14 seconds after intravenous (IV) administration into antecubital vein, fluorescein usually appears in the central artery of the eye.
-Within a few minutes of IV administration of fluorescein sodium, a yellowish discoloration of the skin occurs, which begins to fade after 6 to 12 hours of dosing.
+Within 7 to 14 seconds after IV administration into antecubital vein, fluorescein usually appears in the central artery of the eye.
+Within a few minutes of IV administration of fluorescein, a yellowish discoloration of the skin occurs, which begins to fade after 6 to 12 hours of dosing.
 Various estimates of volume of distribution indicate that fluorescein distributes well into interstitial space (0.5 L/kg).

 Fluorescein and its metabolites are mainly eliminated via renal excretion.
 After IV administration, the urine remains slightly fluorescent for 24 to 36 hours.
 A renal clearance of 1.75 mL/min/kg and a hepatic clearance (due to conjugation) of 1.50 mL/min/kg have been estimated.
 The systemic clearance of fluorescein was essentially complete by 48 to 72 hours after administration of 500 mg fluorescein.

-After administration of fluorescein sodium, skin will attain a temporary yellowish discoloration.
+After administration of fluorescein, skin will attain a temporary yellowish discoloration.
 Urine attains a bright yellow color.
-Discoloration of the skin usually fades in 6 to 12 hours and usually fades in urine in 24 to 36 hours. [see ADVERSE REACTIONS]
+Discoloration of the skin usually fades in 6 to 12 hours and usually fades in urine in 24 to 36 hours [see ADVERSE REACTIONS ].

 Report Problems to the Food and Drug Administration